o8t/technical-evaluation-react/README.md

 * Modern React APIs (aka Hooks).
 If you are more familiar with the older APIs that is no issue -- so long as you are using them correctly
 * Describe your architecture in the README

 **Spend time on the things that you find enjoyable**.
-If you build out a basic UI and want to spend time on testing instead of new features, go ahead.
+If you build out a basic UI and want to spend time additional time on testing instead of new features, go ahead.
 If you want to build a bunch of partially implemented features that don't cover edge cases instead of doubling down on refactor, go head.
 Want to implement persistence in Local Storage or a mocked out JSON server?
 Be our guest.

 The choices you make help let us learn more about you, and hopefully make this exercise as least painful as possible.